 In April 2010, the FASB issued ASU No. 2010-17, Revenue Recognition - Milestone Method ("ASU 2010-17").
 ASU 2010-17 establishes criteria for a milestone to be considered substantive and allows revenue recognition when the milestone is achieved in research or development arrangements.
 In addition, it requires disclosure of certain information with respect to arrangements that contain milestones.
-ASU 2010-17 is effective for the Company prospectively beginning January 1, 2011.
-The Company has evaluated ASU 2010-17 and does not expect its adoption will have a significant impact on the Company's consolidated results of operations, financial position or cash flows.
+ASU 2010-17 was effective on January 1, 2011 for the Company and the adoption did not have a significant impact on the Company's consolidated results of operations, financial position or cash flows.

 In December 2010, the FASB issued ASU No. 2010-29, Business Combinations ("ASU 2010-29").
-ASU 2010-29 addresses diversity in practice about the interpretation of the proforma disclosure requirement for business combinations.
+ASU 2010-29 addresses diversity in practice about the interpretation of the pro forma disclosure requirement for business combinations.
 ASU 2010-29 requires disclosure of pro forma revenue and earnings for the current reporting period as though the acquisition date for all business combinations that occurred during the year had been as of the beginning of the annual reporting period for both the current and any comparable periods reported.
-The Company is currently evaluating the impact of adopting the disclosure requirements of ASU 2010-29 that are effective for fiscal years beginning after December 15, 2010.
+The Company adopted the disclosure requirements of ASU 2010-29 effective January 1, 2011.
+See Note 5 to the Consolidated Financial Statements included in Part II, Item 8 of this Annual Report on Form 10-K for further details.